meffmadd/baba_is_eval/README.md

 chmod +x setup.sh
 ./setup.sh
 ```
-- Open the game, preferrably in a command line
+- Open the game, preferably in a command line
    - macOS + Steam: `/Users/[username]/Library/Application Support/Steam/steamapps/common/Baba Is You/Baba Is You.app/Contents/MacOS/Chowdren`
    - (Currently we use clicking as a workaround for focusing, you might need to move the window to (800, 500) pixels on monitor one)
 - Start the MCP Server